 The volatility of exchange rate poses a significant risk to the Company's operation.
 The Company exports about 70-80% of its total sugar sales.
 The Company also imports tools and machinery, and conduct operations in neighboring country.
-The Company reduces its exchange rate risks by making currency forward contracts or managing the foreign exchange using natural hedging mechanism by way of paying the foreign currency expense with the same foreign currency revenue from sugar sale.
+The Company mitigates the exchange rate risk exposure by a close monitoring of exchange rate trend and entering derivative contracts for foreign currency hedging i.e. forward contracts, option contracts, etc. In addition, the Company manages the foreign exchange using natural hedging mechanism by way of paying the foreign currency expense with the same foreign currency revenue from sugar sale.

 The 70:30 revenue sharing scheme sees the cost of sugar cane, which is the major cost, and the revenue from sale influenced by the same direction of foreign exchange.
-The Company keeps monitoring the exchange rate movement to react against the changes in a timely manner.
+The Company keeps monitoring the exchange rate trends to react against the changes in a timely manner.